19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 Whenever an [Action](../Core%20Procedures/Action.md) is mentioned on this page, it is referring to a [Delving Action](../Core%20Procedures/Action.md#Delving%20Action).
 Likewise, a [Turn](../Core%20Procedures/Turn.md) refers to a [Delve Turn](../Core%20Procedures/Turn.md#Delve%20Turn), and a [Round](../Core%20Procedures/Round.md) a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).

+## Marching Order

+When the Party starts [Delving](Delving.md), they should determine a marching order.
+This will determine who encounters dangerous obstacles like traps and monsters first.

 ## Tracking Delve Turns

 ### Party Turn

-When [Delving](Delving.md), the GM divides the area being explored into zones.
+When [Delving](Delving.md), the GM divides the explorable area into zones.
 Each zone should be roughly the size the PCs can cover with their [Movement](../Combat/Movement.md) (usually a ~30 foot cube).
 In a dungeon, each room is usually it's own zone.
-Particularly large rooms may have multiple sub-zones.
+Particularly large rooms may have multiple zones.

-Each PC gets a [Turn](../Core%20Procedures/Turn.md), starting to the left of the GM.
+Each PC gets a [Turn](../Core%20Procedures/Turn.md), going in *Marching Order*.
 A PC can move to any adjacent zone, and perform one [Action](../Core%20Procedures/Action.md).
 They can use this action to move again.
 Once each PC has taken their turn, the GM takes the [Dungeon Turn](#Dungeon%20Turn) and then the [Round](../Core%20Procedures/Round.md) ends.

 Generally speaking, a [Round](../Core%20Procedures/Round.md) should take 5-10 minutes of real time.
 It represents the passing of roughly 6 minutes in game time.
 The GM may enforce a timer if they think it would increase the tension and fun at the table.